Anastasia-Labs/opshin-audit/catalyst_docs/milestone3/milestone3-edgecases.md

     assert isinstance(a, A)
 ```

-### Recommendation:

-The compiler should detect `Union`s containing only a single entry, and throw an explicit error.

 3. `Dict` with `Union` type key, can't be accessed with a `Union` type which has the same entries but in a different order.

 ```python